hooded-person/KGinfractions/README.md

 # KG infractions
 ---
-infraction manager for minecraft servers using cc:tweaked
+infraction manager for minecraft servers using cc:tweaked.

+uses templates in the `.sdoc` format, for more info see https://github.com/ShrekshelleraiserCC/shrekword/.